-You must be a System Administrator or the object owner to issue the reorg command.

-Documents For more information, see the System Administration Guide.

-System procedures sp_chgattribute

-return
+Running reorg on compressed tables

+• reorg rebuild - sorts the rows according to the placement index (if one exists), writing the rows to new data pages according to the space management settings currently in effect.
+New rows are compressed or decompressed according to individual partition's compression level, regardless of the data compression state in the original table or partition. • reorg reclaim_space - compresses data rows to save more space if the table is marked for compression.
+Standards ANSI SQL - Compliance level: Transact-SQL extension.
+Permissions You must be a system administrator or the object owner to issue the reorg command.
+See also Documents See the System Administration Guide .
+System procedures sp_chgattribute return

-Exits from a batch or procedure unconditionally and provides an optional return status.
+Description Exits from a batch or procedure unconditionally and provides an optional return status.
 Statements following return are not executed.

-return [integer_expression] [plan "abstract_plan"]

-integer_expression

-is the integer value returned by the procedure.
-Stored procedures can return an integer value to a calling procedure or an application program.
+Syntax return [integer_expression] [plan " abstract_plan "] Parameters integer_expression is the integer value returned by the procedure.
+Stored procedures can return an integer value to a calling procedure or an application program. plan " abstract_plan " specifies the abstract plan to use to optimize the query.

-'''

-plan "abstract_plan"

-'''

-specifies the abstract plan to use to optimize the query.
 The abstract plan can be a full or partial plan specified in the abstract plan language.
 Plans can be specified only for optimizable SQL statements, that is, queries that access tables.
 See Chapter 16, "Creating and Using Abstract Plans," in the Performance and Tuning Guide: Optimizer and Abstract Plans for more information.

-Example 1 If no user name is given as a parameter, the return command causes the procedure to exit after a message has been sent to the user's screen.
-If a user name is given, the names of the rules created by that user in the current database are retrieved from the appropriate system tables:
+Examples Example 1 If no user name is given as a parameter, the return command causes the procedure to exit after a message has been sent to the user's screen.
+If a user name is given, the names of the rules created by that user in the current database are retrieved from the appropriate system tables: create procedure findrules @nm varchar (30) = null as if @nm is null begin print "You must give a user name" return end else begin select sysobjects.name, sysobjects.id, sysobjects.uid from sysobjects, mastersyslogins where mastersyslogins where mastersyslogins.name = @nm and sysobjects.uid = mastersyslogins.suid and sysobjects.type = "R" end Example 2 If the updates cause the average price of business titles to exceed

-'''

-create procedure findrules @nm varchar (30) = null as

-if @nm is null

-begin

-print "You must give a user name"

-return

-end

-else

-begin

-select sysobjects.name, sysobjects.id,

-sysobjects.uid

-from sysobjects, master..syslogins

-where master..syslogins.name = @nm

-and sysobjects.uid = master..syslogins.suid

-and sysobjects.type = "R"

-end

-'''